epflProjects/MachineLearning/Project02/README.md

 ## TL;DR
 In order to obtain the predictions of our best model on `test_data.txt`, you need previously to be sure to have on your computer wget.
 If it is not the case: `brew install wget`.
-Then you can run `./run.sh` inside the `src/` directory.
-First it downloads all the mandatory files (embeddings, train and test data), then it runs `python3 run.py`.
-The `predictions.csv` is created inside the `/src/data/` directory.
+Then you can run `./run.sh`.
+First it downloads all the mandatory files (embeddings, model, train and test data), then it runs `python3 run.py`.
+The `predictions.csv` is created inside the `data/` directory.

 ## Requirements
 Everything was tested on macOS.